greenelab/deep-review/all-sections.md

 network to model clinical time series and then analyze the relationship of the hidden features to the output using a causal approach.

+A common challenge for deep learning is the interpretability of the models and their predictions.
+The task of clinical decision making is necessarily risk-averse, so model interpretability is key.
+Without clear reasoning, it is difficult to establish trust in a model.
+As described above, there has been some work to directly assign treatment plans without interpretability; however, the removal of human experts from the decision-making loop make the models difficult to integrate with clinical practice.
+To alleviate this challenge, several studies have attempted to create more interpretable deep models, either specifically for healthcare or as a general procedure for deep learning (see Discussion).

-#### Applications
+#### Predicting patient trajectories

-##### Trajectory prediction for treatment

-A common application for deep learning techniques in this domain is to leverage the temporal structure of healthcare records.
-As previously discussed, many studies [@4zpZxjHR; @O7Vbecm2; @fOaBA9Vc; @glyI7H6F] have used deep recurrent networks to categorize patients, but most stop short of suggesting clinical decisions.
+A common application for deep learning in this domain is the temporal structure of healthcare records.
+Many studies [@4zpZxjHR; @O7Vbecm2; @fOaBA9Vc; @glyI7H6F] have used deep recurrent networks to categorize patients, but most stop short of suggesting clinical decisions.
 Nemati et al.
 [@16OQvsRqJ] used deep reinforcement learning to optimize a heparin